Core Web Vitals

 Advanced

-At an advanced level, Core Web Vitals are evaluated through real-world usage data (field data) collected from Chrome User Experience Reports, as well as lab data from tools like Lighthouse and PageSpeed Insights.
-Optimising for these metrics involves technical improvements such as efficient caching, image optimisation, reducing JavaScript execution time, and implementing a content delivery network.
+Core Web Vitals are evaluated through real-world usage data (field data) collected from Chrome User Experience Reports, as well as lab data from tools such as Lighthouse and PageSpeed Insights.
+Optimising for these metrics often involves improvements such as efficient caching, image optimisation, reducing JavaScript execution time, and using a content delivery network.

-With Google’s switch to Interaction to Next Paint (INP) replacing FID, measurement of responsiveness is becoming more precise.
-Developers must track evolving guidelines to maintain compliance and performance benefits.
+With Google’s shift to Interaction to Next Paint (INP) replacing FID, measurement of responsiveness is becoming more precise.
+Developers need to monitor evolving guidelines to maintain compliance and performance benefits.

 Metrics